Austria's Faymann likens Orban's refugee policies to Nazi deportations

 Germany is expecting to take in around 800,000 refugees this year and Foreign Minister Frank-Walter Steinmeier said on Friday that the country expected to receive 40,000 migrants this weekend.

-But domestic tensions are rising, with politicians from across the spectrum accusing German Chancellor Angela Merkel of losing control of the refugee situation.
+But domestic tensions are rising, with politicians from across the spectrum accusing German Chancellor Angela Merkel's government of losing control of the refugee situation.

+Several interior ministers from Germany's states complained in confidential conference calls that Merkel's decision last weekend to open Germany's borders had taken them by surprise, newspaper Welt am Sonntag said on Sunday.

+Roger Lewentz, interior minister of Rhineland-Palatinate and head of the group of interior ministers, told the newspaper the states were "in real trouble" as they had reached their limit with accommodating refugees.

 Merkel said economic migrants would not be able to stay and urged other countries to show more solidarity in the refugee crisis ahead of a meeting of EU interior ministers on Monday.